 Hours of Service Operation:

-Fare-free rides for any Dublin resident ages 55 or older and any Dublin resident with disabilities
+Fare-free rides for any Dublin resident ages 55 or older and any Dublin resident with disabilities.
+One caregiver is allowed to accompany a rider with notice.

 Hours of Service Operation: